MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 <p align="center">
   <img src="forecasting_pipeline.png" width="900">
   <br>
-  <em>End-to-end modelling workflow used in this forecasting project</em>
+  <em>End-to-end modelling workflow used in this project</em>
 </p>

 ---

 ## Key Results

-**XGBoost delivered the strongest overall performance under rolling-origin evaluation**, outperforming both classical statistical models and deep learning approaches.
+**XGBoost delivered the strongest performance under rolling-origin evaluation**, outperforming both classical statistical models and deep learning approaches.

-Relative to baseline methods, the final model achieved:
+Compared with baseline methods, the final model achieved:

 - **24.9% reduction in RMSE vs Naive baseline**
 - **30.9% reduction in RMSE vs Seasonal Naive**
 - **46.5% reduction in systematic under-forecast bias**

-These improvements indicate that the model not only reduced average forecast error but also **significantly improved demand calibration during volatile demand spikes**, where large forecast misses can drive disproportionate operational costs.
+These improvements indicate that the model not only reduced overall forecast error but also **significantly improved demand calibration during volatile demand spikes**, where large forecast misses can create disproportionate operational costs.

 ---

 ## Seasonal Demand Signal

-Exploratory analysis revealed **strong recurring monthly demand patterns**, with repeated peaks during specific months and a clear surge toward year-end.
+Exploratory analysis revealed **strong recurring monthly demand patterns**, with consistent peaks during specific months and a clear surge toward year-end.

 <p align="center">
   <img src="seasonality_pattern.png" width="1000">
 </p>

-These seasonal patterns directly informed the feature engineering strategy.
-Calendar-based variables such as **month** and **day-of-week**, along with lagged demand and rolling demand statistics, were incorporated into the modelling pipeline.
+These seasonal patterns directly informed feature engineering.
+Calendar variables such as **month** and **day-of-week**, together with **lagged demand signals** and **rolling demand statistics**, were incorporated into the modelling pipeline.

 Model explainability using **SHAP** confirmed that the model learned the same seasonal structure identified during exploratory analysis.